-Despite what most people seem to think, in SEO, link building is still the most important thing you can do if you want more long term exposure for your content and better rankings.
+Despite what many people seem to think, in SEO, link building is still the best thing you can do if you want more long term exposure for your content and better rankings.

 After all, links are still dominating as a ranking factor.